Author Interview With Graeme Ing

 How would you describe yourself in a short third person bio?

 Graeme Ing is an author, software engineer, pilot, astronomer, armchair mountaineer and explorer, navigator, mapmaker, gamer and all-round geek and nerd.
-If it involves worlds and gadgets, Graeme is probably reading abouGraemeIngPhotot it.
+If it involves worlds and gadgets, Graeme is probably reading about it.
 Though British and proud, he lives in California with his wife Tamara and six crazy felines.

 What made you initially want to write?
 Has your motivation changed since then?